 Caroline's short film, "Girls in Space," which follows three girls who travel through space in hopes of escaping a deadly plague on Earth, has been screened at several festivals around the world including Los Angeles CineFest, Los Angeles Independent Film Festival Awards and Around International Film Festival Paris.

 Her senior thesis film, "Flour Baby,” is a female-driven kitschy comedy about a not-so-alternate reality where women must care for a bag of flour for a year in order to qualify for a real child, and a frantic mother tries to understand how she really feels about parenting.
-Flour Baby is currently being submitted to festivals.

 In my work, I try to combine absurdity and extravagance in style with authentic experiences and grounded performances.
 As a woman, it is important that I make films that insert a female point of view and tell stories that unravel certain societal standards applied to women.